Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 If you don't remove it.

-To make Capgo upload work, you need to get your API key for Capgo add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) as `CAPGO_TOKEN`.
+To make Capgo upload work, you need to get your API key for Capgo, add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) as `CAPGO_TOKEN`.

 You can now commit this both file and see your first version appear in Capgo!